mdproctor/storyteller/README.md

 # License
 All images and audio files in each of the EPUB folders is the copyright material of Eagle Moss - https://en-gb.eaglemoss.com.
 Those images and audio files may not be distributed in any form, derived or whole, without the express permission of Eagle Moss.
-I have contacted Eagle Moss to request permission for inclusion in this Open Source project.
+I have contacted Eagle Moss to request permission for inclusion in this Open Source project - or atleat a way to legally purchase them.
+If they decline I will remove the images and audio and then rewrite GIT history to fully remove them.
+People will then need to source then from the many "alternative" places that already exist.

 The remaining metadata, to create the EPUBs, is available under Creative Commons Zero. https://creativecommons.org/share-your-work/public-domain/cc0/